Adding lesson objectives to your map

 The Objective Creation screen

-The first step is to enter an objective name and select an objective type, then click "Next" in the bottom right.
+The first step is to enter an objective name and select an objective type.

-To create a task, you must first add a story and task description, then choose whether to include an assignment, discussion, and reward.
+To create a task, first add a story and task description, choose whether to include an assignment and discussion, and then select the progress settings.
 You can go through all these options by clicking "Next" in the bottom right or by clicking section titles at the top.

 - Your task description should include instructions for your students: What do they have to do?
 What are the requirements to successfully complete the task?

-- If you enable assignments, you can collect homework and projects digitally from your students and reward them for timely submissions.
-Set a due date for the assignment, and set a student reward (XP and/or GP).
+If you enable assignments, you can collect homework and projects digitally from your students and reward them for timely submissions.
+Set a due date for the assignment, and set a student reward (XP and/or GP) if you wish.
 If you’d like, you can also check the “Enable reward for early hand-in” box to add an early due date and offer even more rewards.